 You will also need to plan the burial service or funeral.
 You want to determine where you are going to hold the memorial service, such as at the funeral home, in a place of worship, or at another location.
 You will need to decide who will speak at the funeral, what type of music you will play, and if you want to have a graveside service in addition to the memorial service.
-Your funeral director can help you through this process.
+Your funeral director from Memories Funeral Services can help you through this process.

 7. Choose the Funeral Products